Home Programming Git and GitHub Best Practices for Professional Developers

 Git Flow

-1. Developers create feature branches from develop
+1. Developers create feature branches from develop.

-2. Completed features merge back into develop
+2. Completed features merge back into develop.

-5. The release merges into both main (tagged with a version) and back into develop
+5. The release merges into both main (tagged with a version) and back into develop.

 GitHub Flow

-1. Create a branch from main
+1. Create a branch from main.

-2. Make commits on that branch
+2. Make commits on that branch.

-3. Open a pull request
+3. Open a pull request.

-4. Discuss and review the code
+4. Discuss and review the code.

-5. Merge to main and deploy
+5. Merge to main and deploy.

 Trunk-Based Development

-The key enablers for trunk-based development are:
+The key enablers for trunk-based development are listed below.

-When to use TBD: High-velocity teams with strong CI/CD pipelines, experienced developers who can work in small increments, and organizations that prioritize deployment speed over release ceremony.
+When to use TBD: high-velocity teams with strong CI/CD pipelines, experienced developers who can work in small increments, and organizations that prioritize deployment speed over release ceremony.

 Aspect Git Flow GitHub Flow Trunk-Based